-An overwhelming majority of younger women support the Parliamentary Opposition Labour/ Greens/ Māori Party on 76.5%, well over triple the support of the National/ ACT/ NZ First governing coalition on only 20%.
-Support for all three opposition parties including Labour (49.5%), the Greens (21.5%) and the Māori Party (5.5%) is higher amongst this group than any other gender and age group analysed.
+Younger women aged 18-49 are now the only gender and age group that favours the Labour-led Parliamentary Opposition (72%) by a margin of over three-to-one over the National-led Government (22%).
+Support for all three opposition parties including Labour (34%), the Greens (27.5%) and the Māori Party (10.5%) is higher amongst this group than any other gender and age group analysed.

-In contrast, older women aged 50+ are clearly in favour of the National/ ACT/ NZ First governing coalition on 60.5% well ahead of the Opposition Labour/ Greens/ Māori Party on 39%.
-The combined support for the two major parties, National (41.5%) and Labour (33%) at a total of 74.5% is higher amongst this group than any other gender and age group analysed.
+In contrast, older women aged 50+ are clearly in favour of the National/ ACT/ NZ First governing coalition on 56.5% well ahead of the Opposition Labour/ Greens/ Māori Party on 43%.
+The combined support for the two major parties, National (38%) and Labour (31.5%) at a total of 69.5% is higher amongst this group than any other gender and age group analysed.